-Students should not expect to be able to work while in the Program.
+Students should not expect to be able to work or "moonlight" while in the Program.
 Students who choose to work typically have difficulty keeping up with their coursework and have a significantly increased risk of academic difficulties.
-PA students must not accept payment for "moonlighting" as a PA while on rotation.
+Students cannot work or perform the duties of a PA except as a student under the supervision of their preceptor and therefore cannot accept payment for these duties.